Internal · Instructor Reference

 A.Maneuvering at Minimum Control Airspeed

-Obj: establish + maintain target airspeed; configurations specified by examiner; airspeed in turbulence + with bank; smooth coordinated controls; raising lowered wing; recovery to desired airspeed.
+Obj: establish + maintain target airspeed; configurations specified by evaluator; airspeed in turbulence + with bank; smooth coordinated controls; raising lowered wing; recovery to desired airspeed.

 Std: straight: heading ±10°.
 Turns: desired bank ±5°.